btoch23/mui-react-todolist/README.md

 # Overview

 A clean and simple todo list app that utilizes local storage to keep tasks populated.
 Users can add tasks, mark them as completed, and delete them.
-A running counter at the bottom tells the user how many tasks remain in their list.
+A running counter at the bottom tells the user how many tasks remain in their list and a group of buttons allows them to filter their list by completed, active, or all tasks.

 The app is currently hosted on Vercel: https://mui-react-todolist.vercel.app/